jamfromouterspace/arhelmet/README.md

 This version of the Concordia Augmented Reality Headset allows for basic functionalities in a C++ environment (v0.1 included basic demos in Python).
 In other words, this code does the following:

 * Sensor integration with C++ libraries
-* Installation of important libraries
+* Automatic installation of important libraries
 * IMU data readout
 * AR depth demo
 * Pointcloud demo